maxexllc/UI-Automation-Framework-Maxex/README.md

 ## Notes
 - Python **3.10+** is recommended for recent `robotframework-browser` releases.
-- You don’t need `pip install playwright` for this stack; the **Browser** library bundles the Node.js Playwright layer.
+- We don’t need `pip install playwright` for this stack; the **Browser** library bundles the Node.js Playwright layer.
 - If `rfbrowser` isn’t found, ensure your virtual environment is activated.
 - For headless/non‑headless, adjust the YAML env files.